Lizahh/Creating-To-Do-List-Application-using-PyQt5/README.md

 # Usage:

-## Run the file app.py

-  This file will create the main application window, with options showing for adding 'New Task', 'Done' with the remaining tasks, 'Undone' the finished task etc.
+  This file 'app.py' will create the main application window, with options showing for adding 'New Task', 'Done' with the remaining tasks, 'Undone' the finished task etc.

   * ### Creating New Task:
   This function creates a new task.
 It works by clicking on the 'New Task' button which pops-up a new dialog box for the user.
 The user either enters the activity name & clicks 'OK' or cancel the action by clicking on 'cancel'.
 If the user presses OK, the activity is added to the 'Remaining Tasks' pane.